hafizferoz/libraryms/README.md

 Status Tracking: Users can view their borrowed books and waiting list positions.

 Fresh Start: Each session execution creates a new environment.
 The system uses in memory H2 db which will refresh on restart.

+# Implementation Details:

+Tech Stack: Java, Springboot and H2 DB (in memory)

+Waiting list Logic:
+When a book is returned, the first person in the waiting list automatically gets it and Waiting list positions are dynamically updated.
+While changes are pushed in DB as batch, however for real world scenarios cacheing mechanism can be utilized for better performance.
+Users are notified on login if they received a book from their waiting list.
+The status is

+Command Parsing: Booth quoted and unquoted book names are handled.

+Application Start:

+LibraryMSApplication: The spring boot main application runs a cli thread to interact via command prompt.

+start.bat: Windows batch file which will complie and run the application. start.sh: Unix/Linux Bash script that compiles and runs the application.

+To start on Unix/Linux:
+./start.sh

+To start on windows:
+start.bat